eagereyes/eagereyes.org/blog/2011/eagerfeet-free-your-nike-gps-data.md

 ## Try It Out, Let Me Know!

-If you're a Nike+ user, please <a href="http://eagerfeet.org/" target="_blank">give it a try</a> and let me know if there are any issues.
+If you're a Nike+ user, please give it a try and let me know if there are any issues.
 I want to make this useful, so if it doesn't work, or you think it could be done better, tell me!

 _Posted by <a href="/about">Robert Kosara</a> on April 17, 2011_